KevinYameogo/DKR-notes/README.md

 docker network connect <network-name> <container_name> —> Connect a running container to a Docker network.

 docker network disconnect <network-name> <container_name> —> Disconnect a running container from a Docker network (Does not work with none and host network modes).

+apt-get install -y iproute2

+# Persisting data in Docker

+### The need for persisting data in docker containers

+Data in a container is lost if a container is deleted

+# Persisting Data in Docker - Benefits

+Persist data (e.g., database files, logs)

+Share data between containers

+Separate app code from user data

+Avoid losing data when a container stops or is deleted

+The Two Common Ways to Persist Data in Docker Containers:

+Volumes

+Bind Mounting

+# Docker volumes

+Volumes are stored in the host filesystem in the Docker internal storage area which is managed by Docker.

+Each volume gets its own volume path as follows: /var/lib/docker/volumes/<volume-name>/\_data/

+Is isolated from container layers

+Persists independently of containers

+Is mounted into containers at runtime

+It allows data to survive container restarts, deletion, and image rebuilds

+# docker volume commands

+docker volume create <volume-name> — Create a new "named" docker volume

+docker volume ls — List existing docker volumes

+docker volume inspect <volume-name> — Show detailed info about a volume

+docker volume rm <volume-name> — Delete a docker volume

+-v [volume name]:[container directory]

+Launch a container with a volume attached

+docker run -v mydata:/app/data ubuntu

+Create an ubuntu container and a volume mydata.
+Mount the volume at the /app/data folder in the container

+-v [volume name]:[container directory]:ro

+Launch a container with a read-only volume attached

+docker run -v mydata:/app/data:ro ubuntu

+Create an ubuntu container and a volume mydata.
+Mount the volume at the /app/data folder in the container.
+The container has read only access to the mydata volume

+## Sharing Data Between Multiple Docker Containers

+The --volumes-from flag allows you to inherit all the volume mounts from another container.

+It is not as common today.

+--volumes-from container1

+--volumes-from container1:ro

+docker run -it --volumes-from cont1 ubuntu

+Create an ubuntu container and allow it to inherit all volume mounts from cont1